Uday Hussein: In film, television, and theatre

-Philip Arditti portrayed Uday in the miniseries House of Saddam.
-He and Latif were portrayed by Dominic Cooper in The Devil's Double, based on Latif's memoirs, "I was Saddam's Son", but according to Latif had only been "20% of the truth".
+Philip Arditti portrayed Uday in the docudrama television miniseries House of Saddam.
+He and Latif were portrayed by Dominic Cooper in The Devil's Double, based on Latif's memoirs, I was Saddam's Son, but according to Latif had only been "20% of the truth".
 Hrach Titizian portrayed him in the play Bengal Tiger at the Baghdad Zoo.
 Sam Vincenti portrayed him in the Locked Up Abroad TV-series, in the 2013 episode "Son of Saddam".

+In the 1999 movie Deterrence, Uday is depicted as Saddam's successor.
+A reference to Uday is made on the American The Office TV series, in the 2011 episode "Dwight K. Schrute, (Acting) Manager".

+Uday is referenced in the 2003 season of Arrested Development, where a Saddam Hussein lookalike exclaims that "I am behaving like an Uday lookalike."

+Uday and Qusay are referenced during a sketch in The Eric Andre Show's 2020 episode, "The 50th Episode!".